Higashiosaka Osaka, Japan Travel Guide

 June to mid-July brings consistent rainfall and high moisture levels.
 A reliable Umbrella or Rain jacket is useful.

-Manage heat and cold effectively.
+Manage heat plus frigid effectively.

 Summers are extremely hot and humid.
 Stay hydrated, seek shade, use air conditioning, and wear light clothing to prevent heatstroke.

-Winters are cold.
+The winter season is cold.
 Thermal layers are required for comfort during this period.

 Spring (April-May) and Autumn (October-November) offer the most pleasant weather for outdoor activities and hiking.